zastrixarundell/blockchain-esd/README.md

 On successful processing, the initial sender is saved and rewarded with the currency.
 Afterwards the blockchain is appended with the transaction.

+## Up and running

+This code is made to be run under Linux and specifically for `.NET 5.0`.
+As an ease-of-access to start the applications you can run:

+`./smart_contract.sh`

+After the smart contract is up you can run `./miner.sh` and `./client.sh` multiple times for the miner and client instances respectively.

 ## Generating codes via Python

 ```python